JakeSteam/blog-programming/_posts/2018-10-17-reducing-the-size-of-textview-drawablestart-drawableends-using-styles.md

 ## Conclusion

-While this workaround does work, it definitely isn’t ideal!
+While this workaround does work, it definitely isn't ideal!
 If at all possible, the original drawable should be resized to fit in the target area.
 That being said, the example above is relatively clean, allowing a style to resize the drawable instead of multiple modifiers.